 How many plants you need will depend on the types of plant you select, however, dividing the square footage of the garden by 2.25 will tell you how many plants are needed if placed on 18-inch centers.
 Don’t worry about exact numbers, but planting in groups of 3 is another gardening rule of thumb.

 Native species – that is, plant species that were present in this area before people were – are recommended because they thrive in local conditions, have deep root systems, and tolerate both spring rains and summer drought.
 Once they’re established, they’re low maintenance.
-Click HERE for a list of native plants.
+Click HERE for a list of places in Ohio that sell native plants.
 Most nurseries in the Greater Cincinnati area are carrying more and more native plants … call around or visit nurseries near you.